-\paragraph{Evaluation Metrics} For task-agnostic attack methods, we use ACC, T-ASR and L-ASR as evaluation metrics, where for multi-classification tasks, we add ALC for label coverage.
-For task-specific attack methods, we use ACC and ASR as evaluation metrics.

-\paragraph{Implementation Details} We use WikiText-2 dataset \cite{merity2016pointer} for backdoor training.
+\paragraph{Implementation Details} We use the wikitext-103 dataset \cite{merity2016pointer} for backdoor training.
+Since there is no need to train PLM from scratch, instead of using the whole dataset, we sample 30,000 texts for training, which is enough to inject a valid backdoor.
 The poisoned text is obtained by inserting trigger words at random positions three times.
-All trigger words we use are listed in Appendix.
-We use the base version of PLMs and perform grid search to select the optimal learning rate from \{2e-5, 3e-5, 5e-5, 1e-4\}.
-15 epochs are trained with a batch size of 16.
-In practice, we obtain larger batch sizes by accumulating gradients and stacking datasets.
-For downstream tasks, we add task-specific classification layers after PLMs and then fine-tune with a learning rate of 2e-5 and a batch size of 32.
-The $\lambda$ for the loss is set to 1, and size of searchable vocabulary is set to 5000.
+All trigger words we use are listed in Appendix \ref{a3}.
+We experiment with the base version of PLMs and perform a grid search to select the optimal learning rate from \{2e-5, 3e-5, 5e-5, 1e-4\}.
+The loss weight $\lambda$ is set to 1, and the size of searchable vocabulary is set to 5000.
 The temperature $\tau$ of the PSCL is set to 0.5.
-Finally, We repeat each experiment five times and calculate the average value as the result.
+Training is run for 15 epochs with a batch size of 16.
+In practice, larger batch sizes are achieved by gradient accumulation and stacking multiple datasets.
+For downstream migration, we add task-specific classification layers after the backdoored PLMs and then fine-tune on downstream tasks with a learning rate of 2e-5 and a batch size of 32.
+In calculating the ALC metric, the threshold $\gamma$ is set to 0.9.
+Different thresholds can be set for tasks with varying levels of attack difficulty.
+Each experiment is repeated five times and the average value is taken as the result.